yvesklein/ao/_posts/2018-10-13-noje-g-slim.md

 #### As a clit toy

-Tons of G-spot vibrators end up getting reocmmended for their efficacy as clitoral vibrators *over* their 'intended' function.
+Tons of G-spot vibrators end up getting recommended for their efficacy as clitoral vibrators *over* their 'intended' function.
 I think the shape of the Noje is really handy for clitoral stimulation with that long handle...but my clit isn't really a fan of the sort of vibrations it gives.
 While I wouldn't say I *need* pinpoint vibration, I'm becoming more and more certain that I need a focused vibration, like the kind I get from a small clit vibe instead of from a wand of any kind.
 So it's not for my particular (wimpy) clit, but you can definitely use it this way.

 ### Verdict